 Lea Michele biography

-Actress.
-Born Lea Michele Sarfati on August 29, 1986, in Bronx, New York.
+Actress Lea Michele Sarfati was born on August 29, 1986, in the Bronx, New York.
 Sarfati discovered her passion for performing at an early age.
 Growing up in Tenafly, New Jersey, she was drawn to nearby New York City's vibrant theater scene.
 At the age of 8, Michele landed the role of young Cosette in the Broadway production of Les Miserables.
 She sang a song from Phantom of the Opera, the only musical she knew at the time, at her audition.
 Michele had gone to the audition to support a friend, but ended up landing the part herself.

 The daughter of a deli owner and a nurse, Michele moved on to another Broadway production, Ragtime, in 1995.
 She played the Little Girl, the quiet daughter of a Jewish immigrant.
 The cast included such well-known Broadway talents as Audra McDonald and Brian Stokes Mitchell.
 She landed another break in 2004 with a role in a revival of Fiddler on the Roof starring Alfred Molina.
 Accepted to New York University's Tisch School of the Arts that same year, Michele decided to forgo college to pursue her career.